SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ### Split Settlement

-The prefix split is the easy way of doing settlements for companies with multiple sub merchants.
+The split settlement feature is the easy way of doing settlements for companies with multiple sub merchants.
 With only a few easy steps, you can make the settlement process more efficient with regards to invoicing, payouts and setup for both your sub merchants and yourself.

-In short, it is a settlement feature where a company with a website or an app can attach specific prefix numbers to sub merchants selling their goods or services through the company.
-The prefix number is used to match the transactions and the merchant, so the settlement is automatically split between the sub merchants.
-If you run a site selling tickets to concerts, theatres, sporting events etc., each venue gets its own prefix number.
-If you run a funeral home, the sub merchants can be everything from flower delivery to charities.
+In short, it is a settlement feature where a company with a website or an app can attach specific subsite numbers to sub merchants selling their goods or services through the company.
+The subsite number is used to match the transactions and the merchant, so the settlement is automatically split between the sub merchants.
+If you run a site selling tickets to concerts, theatres, sporting events etc., each venue gets its own subsite number.
+If you run a funeral home, the sub merchants can be everything from flower shops to charities.

 #### What we need from you as a company

 *   Send us a KYC form for each sub merchant you want to include.
 We will also do a KYC check on your sub merchants, providing extra security for you.
-*   Give every sub merchant who sells goods/services at your website or in your app a unique prefix number.
+*   Give every sub merchant who sells goods/services at your website or in your app a unique subsite number.
 This needs to be included in the KYC form you send to us.
 We recommend using the same customer number they have in your system.
-*   Attach the prefix number to all the goods/services the sub merchant sells through your website or app, so the goods/services can be matched to the correct merchant in our back office system.
+*   Attach the subsite number to all the goods/services the sub merchant sells through your website or app, so the goods/services can be matched to the correct merchant in our back office system.
 *   A partner agreement is needed for the automatic deduction of revenue cuts